vh-diazr/dehazing-GP/README.md

 ### To test the estimators GP-PD and GP-PN
 	python GPPixels.py

-NOTE: Read comments in the source file to select the estimators and modify parameters.
+NOTE: Read comments in the source file to select the estimators and modify parameters